openethereum/openethereum.github.io/Parity-Signer-Mobile-App-MyCrypto-tutorial.md

 Assuming that your Parity Signer account now has funds, you will be able to send some Ether securely to anyone, without transferring your private key, and without needing any internet connection on your mobile phone.

-- To do so, click on `Parity Signer` from MyCrpto Desktop app.
+- To do so, click on `Parity Signer` from MyCrypto Desktop app.
 ![Mycrypto parity mobile signer app](images/MyCrypto-Parity-Signer-1.jpg)

 - On your phone, select in the account list the account you want to send funds from of and tap `Show account QR code`.